tondi/hajto.github.io/_posts/2017-06-18-few-words-about-pointers.md

 {% endhighlight %}

 What `&` expression does is it gives you `pointer` to place where your variable value is held in memory.
-If you have only pointer to variable and want the value back you can use `*` operator.
+If you have pointer to variable and you want the value back you can use `*` operator.
 You can also use `*` for changing value of variable you have pointer to.

 {% highlight c %}